How to get more out of your veterinary practice’s loyalty program

 by By Karyn Ekola, CVPM

-Let’s say that a) you currently reward clients with one loyalty stamp for every $100 spent per invoice, and b) you offer them a $100 credit towards a future visit once they’ve collected 16 stamps.
-With a tiered-reward program, this still stands, but you also offer a few interim redemption options.
+Let’s say that you currently reward clients with one loyalty stamp for every $100 spent per invoice and you offer them a $100 credit toward a future visit once they’ve collected 16 stamps.
+With a tiered reward program, this still stands, but you can also offer a few interim redemption options.
+Here is one example:

-Of course, your program doesn’t have to be exactly the same.
+Your program doesn’t have to be exactly the same.
 You might allow your clients to cash in just two stamps for a free nail trim.
-Or, instead of a nail trim, you might give away a bag of treats.
-Tip: Consider asking one of your vendors to provide sample bags for the treat giveaways.
+Or instead of a nail trim, you might give away a bag of treats.
+Consider asking one of your vendors to provide sample bags for the treat giveaways.

-With respect to the $50 dental gift certificate, remember, it’s not a $50 discount.
-It’s a gift certificate, and it’s only good towards a dental cleaning.
-I especially love this reward because it encourages clients to do one of the best things they can probably do to keep their pets healthy and comfortable.
-Plus, it’s good for the practice, revenue-wise.
+Keep in mind that the $50 dental gift certificate is not a $50 discount.
+It’s a gift certificate that is only good for a dental cleaning.
+Many practices like this reward because it encourages clients to do something that keeps their pets healthy and it’s good for the practice revenue-wise.

 Earning sprints and seasonal promotions

-Unlike marathon-style promotional programs that are designed to run for a year but tend to fizzle out after a couple of months, earning sprints and seasonal promotions alternate throughout the year, run for one to two months each, and are a great way to [bctt tweet=”keep your loyalty program fresh and in the forefront of your team’s mind.”]
+Unlike marathon-style promotional programs that are designed to run for a year but tend to fizzle out after a couple of months, earning sprints and seasonal promotions alternate throughout the year.
+They typically run for one to two months each and are a great way to keep your loyalty program fresh and in the forefront of your team’s mind.
+The example below shows that you would offer your clients a free loyalty stamp one month for performing a specific task, take the next month off, and then repeat.

-October Submitting a selfie of pet wearing a Halloween costume (great social media content!)
+• October: submit a selfie of your pet wearing a Halloween costume (great social media content!)

 Karyn Ekola, CVPM